Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

+These unusual properties of the studied processes, unusual non-classicality proof, especially the active quantum optics at the measuring stations may lead to new results in foundations of quantum physics and new applied quantum physics, as they widen our palette of multi-photon entanglement interferometry.

-This work is supported by project no. FENG.02.01-IP.05-0006/23, financed by the International Research Agendas Programme MAB FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP (Foundation for Polish Science).
-PC acknowledges the support of FNP within the START programme.
+{\em Acknowledgments.} Work supported by project FENG.02.01 - IP.05-0006/23, financed by the International Research Agendas Programme MAB FENG (2021-2027), Priority FENG.02, Measure FENG.02.01., with the support of FNP (Foundation for Polish Science).
+PC acknowledges FNP START scholarship.